Building & Installation

 Instead of installing the slang package on your system, you can instead instruct CMake to pull the source from GitHub and build it as part of your own project.

-See this GitHub project as an example of integrating slang using this method.
+See the examples/-DSLANG_EXAMPLE_METHOD=subproject) as an example of integrating slang using this method.